-\$ sed 's/2005/2006/' cal-2005.txt > cal-2006.txt
+\$ sed 's/2008/2009/' cal-2008.txt > cal-2009.txt

-This command processes the input file, cal-2005.txt, using sed's s command to replace every occurrence of 2005 with 2006.
-By default, sed sends the modified file to standard output, so this example uses redirection to send the output to cal-2006.txt.
-The idea in this example is to quickly convert a file created for the year 2005 so that it can be used in 2006.
+This command processes the input file, cal-2008.txt, using sed's s command to replace the first occurrence of 2008 on each line with 2009.
+(If a single line may have more than one instance of the search string, you must perform a global search by appending g to the command string, as in s/2008/2009/g.)
+By default, sed sends the modified file to standard output, so this example uses redirection to send the output to cal-2009.txt.
+The idea in this example is to quickly convert a file created for the year 2008 so that it can be used in 2009.
 If you don't specify an input filename, sed works from standard input, so it can accept the output of another command as its input.
 Although it's conceptually simple, sed is a very complex tool; even a modest summary of its capabilities would fill a chapter.
-You can consult its man page for basic information, but to fully understand sed, you may want to consult a book on the subject, such as Dale Dougherty and Arnold Robbins's sed & awk, 2nd Edition (O'Reilly, 1997).
+You can consult its man page for basic information; but to fully understand sed, you may want to consult a book on the subject, such as Dale Dougherty and Arnold Robbins's sed & awk, 2nd Edition (O'Reilly, 1997).

-Certain sed commands, including the substitution command, are also used in Vi.
+Certain sed commands, including the substitution command, are also used in Vi, which is described more fully in Chapter 5, "Booting Linux and Editing Files."